 CDLC is a Parent Aware four star rated program.

-The Advisory Committee is a resource for CDLC to help to facilitate the decision making processes of our school.
+The Advisory Committee is a resource for CDLC to help to facilitate the decision-making processes of our school.
 The Advisory Committee is composed of 9 members plus a Staff Representative and the Director.
-A liaison of Prince of Peace Church Council and representatives of the Prince of Peace administration will also attend Advisory Committee Meetings.
+A liaison of the Prince of Peace Board of Directors and Prince of Peace staff members will also attend Advisory Committee Meetings.
 Parent concerns may be addressed to administration or the Advisory Committee.

 Children who are toilet trained and 3 years old by December 1 of the current school year through 5 years of age are welcome and valued at CDLC.